A Guide To Building An Ancestral Altar

 I keep a thrifted vintage brass goblet of fresh water.
 This is perhaps the simplest and most important of offerings and yet I hadn’t even considered it until participating in an ancestral altar workshop with Camille Langston!
 The intention is to offer your ancestors fresh, clean water after their long travels to be with you.
 Camille recommends changing the water every few days or as needed.

 And from water to wine...
 I also offer a small cork-topped etched glass jar of red wine next to the goblet of water.
-This is an offering specific to my ancestors, but you may want to consider what your ancestors would have enjoyed in their lifetime and would be happy to receive when coming to you for a visit.
+This is an offering specific to my ancestors, but, if you know, you may want to consider what your ancestors would have enjoyed in their lifetime and would be happy to receive when coming to you for a visit.
 Most important, keep your [ancestor] guests’ cups full!

 Other potential representations of water: shells, seawater.